emerbrito/dataverse-client-factory/README.md

 ### Injecting an IDataverseClient

-In some cases, depending on your application architecture you can inject an `IDataverseClient` instead of the factory and still leverage connection pooling since a container is responsible for cleanup of types it creates, and calls Dispose on IDisposable instances.
+In some cases, depending on your application architecture you can inject an `IDataverseClient` instead of the factory and still leverage connection pooling since a container is responsible for the cleaning up of types it creates and will call Dispose on IDisposable instances.

 Here is an example: